mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 It returns the value passed to the `panic` function.

-If recovery is not possible, the deferred function can call to the `panic` function, passing it the same value.
+If recovery is not possible, the deferred function can call the `panic` function, passing it the same value.
 This allows other deferred functions higher in the call stack to recover from the error.